 The centerpiece of the Precision Medicine Initiative is the All of Us Research Program.
-The program is working to collect biomedical data from approximately one million people in the United States to provide the basis for further genomics research.
-It is driven by the principle that the answer to many medical problems lies in the analysis of large and diverse datasets.
+The program is working to collect biomedical data from approximately one million people in the United States.
+This is to provide the basis for further genomics research.
+A driving force is the principle that the answer to many medical problems lies in the analysis of large and diverse datasets.

 The Impact of Single-Use

 One of the impacts of the move toward personalized medicine is the increased adoption of single-use bioprocessing in the lab.
-Whereas larger volume processes often remain beholden to stainless steel, single-use solutions are proving advantageous for the more agile, small-scale testing associated with precision medicine.
+Whereas larger volume processes often remain beholden to stainless steel, single-use solutions are proving advantageous.
+Overall, they are more agile and form the association between small-scale testing and precision medicine.

 Research conducted from BCC bears this out.
-According to the firm, more than 90% of biopharmaceutical facilities in 2015 were consuming single use devices as part of their daily operation.
+According to the firm, more than 90% of biopharmaceutical facilities in 2015 were consuming single use devices daily.